MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v1.md

 <!-- :::remarks::: -->
 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+> [!CAUTION]
+> The `approvers` feature doesn't work at this time.
+Any value set for `approvers` is ignored, and any user with queue build permission can act on the manual validation.

 Use this task in a YAML pipeline to pause a run within a stage.
 This is typically executed to perform various manual steps or actions and then the run is resumed or rejected.